jvde-github/AIS-catcher/python/README.md

 The queue is unbounded — drain it after each feed, or memory grows.

+### Free-threaded Python and thread safety

+aiscat supports free-threaded CPython builds.
+Independent `Decoder` instances can be used from different Python threads, which lets no-GIL Python decode in parallel.

+A single `Decoder` instance is stateful and is not safe for concurrent method calls.
+Do not call `feed()`, `next()`, or `pending()` on the same `Decoder` from multiple threads at the same time.
+Create one `Decoder` per worker thread instead.
+Also avoid mutating a `bytearray` in another thread while passing it to `feed()`.

 ```python
 # Manual streaming pattern (for total control)
 import aiscat